wiltonribeiro/hamburger_flutter/README.md

 App concept created with [Flutter](https://flutter.dev/) inspired by [Tasty Burger](https://dribbble.com/shots/4038053-Tasty-Burger-App).

 ## About
 The app was created to simulate all the system behind the inspiration video.
-There's no code on backend or other web service.
+There's no code on the backend or another web service.
 The app is all contained in this repository.
-The models classes was created to better representate an official development, the repositories classes are simulating a web request.
-I'm using BLOC pattern as architectural pattern.
+The model's classes were created to better represent an official development, the repositories classes are simulating a web request.
+I'm using BLOC pattern as an architectural pattern.

 ## The App
 The GIF below shows this current app runnig.